 Still housebound, but I’m able to be up and walk around the house in the day, no more staying in bed all day (except during flares if I overdo things, like the last two days, see pic) but I hadn’t really had a big flare since moving to the new house in May!Continue reading

-This past week we discovered that my bed, which was in the house when we moved in, had some tiny white bugs!
+This past week we discovered that my bed, which was in the house when we moved in, had some teeny, tiny white bugs!
 Not bedbugs thankfully, more like tiny dust mites or something similar.
-Teeny tiny white specks of dust that crawl around independently.
+Teeny, tiny white specks of dust that crawl around independently.

 So annoying because now I cannot stop staring at every speck of dust I notice on any surface: does it move?
+Is it alive?
 Quite nerve wrecking!